Taw: In Judaism

 Thus, truth is all-encompassing, while falsehood is narrow and deceiving.
-In Jewish mythology it was the word emet that was carved into the head of the golem which ultimately gave it life.
+In Jewish mythology it was the word emet that was carved into the head of the Golem which ultimately gave it life.
 But when the letter aleph was erased from the golem's forehead, what was left was "met"—dead.
 And so the golem died.

 Ezekiel 9:4 depicts a vision in which the tav plays a Passover role similar to the blood on the lintel and doorposts of a Hebrew home in Egypt.
 In Ezekiel's vision, the Lord has his angels separate the demographic wheat from the chaff by going through Jerusalem, the capital city of ancient Israel, and inscribing a mark, a tav, "upon the foreheads of the men that sigh and that cry for all the abominations that be done in the midst thereof."

 In Ezekiel's vision, then, the Lord is counting tav-marked Israelites as worthwhile to spare, but counts the people worthy of annihilation who lack the tav and the critical attitude it signifies.
 In other words, looking askance at a culture marked by dire moral decline is a kind of shibboleth for loyalty and zeal for God.

 Sayings with taf

-"From aleph to taf" describes something from beginning to end, the Hebrew equivalent of the English "From A to Z."
+״מאל״ף עד תי״ו״, "From aleph to taf" describes something from beginning to end, the Hebrew equivalent of the English "From A to Z."